Headstone Cost Overview In 2026 | A Price Breakdown

 Let’s look at the 10 factors affecting the cost of headstone for grave below.

-• Material: A headstone can be made using different materials.
+• Material: A grave headstone can be made using different materials.
 People can opt for granite, marble, slate, iron, bronze or even wood.
 But the most popular material is granite.
 It’s because granite tombstones are durable, long-lasting, and weather-resistant.
 It’s also easier to clean and maintain in the long run.

 • Size: The size of the gravestone also affects its price.
 The bigger the monument, the pricier it will be.
 The standard size of a single grave marker is 24″ x 12″ x 4″.
 Whereas the standard size of couples headstones is 36″ x 12″ x 4″.
 Thus, small headstones will cost you less and big ones will cost you more.